pyeventsourcing/eventsourcing/docs/topics/domain.rst

 =====

 Why put methods on event objects?
-There has been much discussion about the best way to define the aggregate projections.
+There has been much discussion about the best way to define the aggregate projectors.
 Of course, there isn't a "correct" way of doing it, and alternatives are possible.
 The reason for settling on the style presented most prominently in this documentation, where each aggregate event has a method that defines how it will apply to the aggregate (neatly wrapped up with the